DoSomething/contentful-prototype/docs/development/features/voter-registration.md

 ## Quiz

-### Voter Registration Quiz Campaign
+### Voting Quiz Campaign

-Our Voter Registration Quiz campaign uses the legacy Quiz content type, which has been deprecated for Typeform except for this one warrior entry, living on all environments under a Voter Registration Quiz campaign, with two entry points:
+Our Voting Quiz campaign (`/us/campaigns/ready-vote`) uses the legacy Quiz content type, which has been deprecated for Typeform except for this one warrior entry.
+It has two entry points:

-Gated: `/us/campaigns/ready-vote` - user must signup to take the quiz from the action page
+- Gated: `/us/campaigns/ready-vote` - user must signup to take the quiz from the action page

-Ungated: `/us/campaigns/ready-vote/quiz/ready` - user can take quiz but must signup to see their result
+- Ungated: `/us/campaigns/ready-vote/quiz/ready` - user can take quiz but must signup to see their result

 ### Quiz Result Page